garrettgman/garrettgman.github.io/draft.md

 3. *Conduct an experiment* to test the prediction.

-4. *Reject the hypothesis if the prediction is incorrect.*
+4. *Reject the hypothesis* if the prediction is incorrect.

 ### Discovery and confirmation

+Data science provides a system of discovery for scientists to use.

-You may have noticed that the outline above focuses on _confirmation_.
-An experimental scientist begins with a hypothesis and then disproves it (or confirms it) with observations.
-The experimental method is very good at confirmation.
-Experimental scientists quickly winnow out false hypotheses from very plausible hypotheses.
+You may notice that the experimental method begins with a hypothesis and then uses observations to test the hypothesis.
+This approach makes the experimental method very good for _confirming_ hypotheses.
+Experimental scientists can quickly winnow false hypotheses from very plausible hypotheses.

-On the other hand, the experimental method does not explain how scientists should find a hypothesis to test.
-This leads to a philosophical problem known as the _Problem of Discovery_: how should researchers think up new and better hypotheses to test?

-Data science solves the Problem of Discovery by providing an easy way to generate hypotheses.
-A researcher can begin with observations and search them for patterns that would suggest natural laws.
+However, the experimental method does not answer a very important question: how should scientists think up useful hypotheses to test?
+Data science provides the answer.
+A scientist can begin with observations and then search them for patterns that suggest hypotheses about natural laws.

-### Causation vs. association

-Experiments are designed to prove cause and effect relationships.
-In a typical experiment, a scientist will manipulate an _explanatory variable_ and observe a _response variable_ to see if and how it changes in response.
-While this occurs, the scientist will hold other variables (like temperature, humidty, etc.) constant to ensure that the observed effect can only have been caused by the response variable.
-This requires an amazing level of control, which can usually only be had in a laboratory setting.
-But it also provides very good proof that the explanatory variable actually caused the changes in the response variable.

-Data science does not involve this level of control.
-As a result, data scientists can show that the values of two variables are associated, but data scientists cannot prove that one variable causes the other.
-If you've ever heard the phrase, "correlation does not imply causation," it applies here.

-Since data science does not rely on a controlled environemnt, data scientists can discover non-causal associations that exist between variables in the real world.
-These associations provide useful information that you can use to make predictions about the real world.
-For example, x is associated with y even though x does not cause y.
-You would have a difficult time finding this relationship by manipulating x and watching y (or vice versa), but it is useful to know.
+### Causation, correlations, and prediction

+Data science makes it easy to spot correlations, which you can then use to make better predictions.
+An example from finance will demonstrate how useful this can be.

+Often the price of different stocks are correlated.
+For example, the price of JetBlue stock may be correlated to the price of Chevron stock.
+Chevron is an oil company whose profitability goes up when oil prices rise.
+JetBlue is an airline whose profitability goes down when oil prices rise.
+As a result you could make money by predicting that JetBlue shares will fall when you see Chevron shares rise (and vice versa).

+I am just guessing about this relationship (so please don't invest money on it!), but if such a correlation exists, you could find it as a pattern in data.
+However, you probably would not be able to find the correlation by running an experiment.

+Experiments are designed to show causation, which makes them ineffective for revealing non-causal associations.
+An experimenter manipulates an _explanatory variable_ to observe the effect the manipulation causes in a _response variable_.
+If you artificially lower the price of Chevron stock would it cause the price of JetBlue stock to rise?
+No. The two prices may be correlated in the wild, but one price does not cause the other.

+In contrast, Data Science is not very good at proving causation.
+A pattern between variables shows that the variables are correlated, but it does not show that the variables are correlated for causal reasons.
+Experiments will always be the best tool for showing causation.

 ### Flexibility and control

-(begin with an example to illustrate the competing strategies.
-Then explain the implications)

-Experimental scientists often go to extremes to conduct experiments in a highly controlled environment.
-For example, an experimental scientist might artficially lower the temperature of a labratory to near absolute zero, the temperature at which molecular movement stops.
-Or he might travel into orbit, to conduct an experiment where the effect of gravity is weaker.

-This level of control is on purpose.
-Experimental scientists control the conditions of an experiment to eliminate the possibility that an alternative hypothesis affects the results.

-Experiments are designed to test a hypothesis in a highly controlled environment.

-Experiment are designed to eliminate any alternative hypotheses.

-### Association and causation

-Data science is logistically easier.
-It is easier to build an experiment that manipulates physical objects, than one that manipulates national economies, or human lives.
-In fact, much of what we know about astronomy comes from analyzing data -- not experiments.

-Data science cannot prove that a relationship is causal, it can only show that the value of two or more variables are correlated.
-You've probably heard the phrase "correlation does not necessitate causation."
-This applies here.
-Many reasons can exist for correlation between two variables.
-(By the way, if you've heard "correlation does not _imply_ causation," you've heard wrong.
-Correlation _should_ make you more suspicious that a causal relationship may exist between your variables.)

-Experimental science is better suited for discovering and proving causation.
-An experiment allows you to manipulate one variable and to observe the effects that the manipulation causes.
-However, experimental science is less useful for observing non-causal associations between variables.

-Non-causal relationships provide useful information and data science provides a way to spot such relationships.

-So much data!

-Other benefits as we will see.
-Data science makes it more simple to reason about a complex universe.
+The method of data science is flexible enough to use in most research situations.

+Consider for a moment why experiments prove causation.
+An experimenter does more than manipulate an explanatory variable to see the effect on a response variable.
+An experimenter also holds constant any other variable that could influence the response during the experiment.
+For example, an experimenter will ensure that the temperature, humidity, local magnetic fields, etc. do not fluctuate during an experiment.

+As a result, the experimenter can rule out the posibility that something other than the explanatory variable caused the effect in the response variable.
+This method is almost foolproof, but it requires a tremendous amount of control over the process being studied.

+Would you be able to control every aspect of the national economy to run an experiment on stimulus spending and unemployment?
+Would you willing to control how much alcohol a pregnant mother consumes to run an experiment on alcohol exposure and infant birth rate?

+Data science requires much less control than experimental science.
+As a result, it is possible to analyze data related to questions that cannot be analyzed with experiments. it is true that this lack of control comes with a trade-off; the evidence produced by data science is not as iron clad as the evidence produced by experiments.
+However, data science can provide a way forward where other options do not exist.

-## Recap
+## Summary

+The method of data science is very simple and very effective.
 Data scientists search for evidence of natural laws in the structure of data.
-If a natural law exists between a collection of variables, it will appear as a pattern in the data.
+If a natural law exists between the variables in a data set, it will appear as a pattern in the data.

-However, there is no way to show beyond a doubt that a pattern is true.
-There will always be a chance that the results of data science are due to random coincidence—even if this chance is a small one.
-As a result, data science requires a different way of thinking than other methods of math and science.
-Data scientists must be curious enough to explore data thoroughly which will reveal patterns, but skeptical enough to allow for the possibility of coincidence.

-John Tukey, one of the first data scientists, often compared data science to detective work.
-I like this metaphor because detective work is risky business, and so is data science.
-You may be surprised at how risky data science can be.

-We are starting to learn that most published data science findings may be wrong.
+This method is very useful for discovering laws and for collecting information that can lead to better predictions.
+Moreover, you can apply data science to any situation in which you can collect data.

+But data can be very deceptive.
+Coincidences—or biases—that occur when you collect your data can introduce patterns into your data that do not occur in real life.
+We are starting to learn just how unprepared previous data scientists have been to deal with this.

 In 2012, Amgen determined that _only_ 6 of  53 "landmark" medical studies had results that could be reproduced.
 From a scientific point of view, this means that these studies should be considered unreliable, if not wrong.
 In 2011, the Bayer company found it could only reproduce 25% of published findings in cardiovascular disease, cancer, and women's health studies.
 Bayer shelved development of  two thirds of its new drug projects as a result.

-Data science goes wrong in other fields too.
-The 2008 Financial Crisis was enabled by a misapplication of the Gaussian copula, a data science technique.
-In another case, NASA analyzed global ozone data for seven years without noticing the hole in the ozone layer.
-The most famous data analysis failure probably happened in 1983.
-Engineers at Morton Thiokol, the builder of space shuttle booster rockets, predicted that the _Challenger_ would explode on launch.
-They had a chance to prevent the launch, but changed their minds after misreading data that proved them right.

 Even famous statisticians can get data wrong.
 Sir Ronald Fisher invented much of modern statistics, but he spent the end of his career using data to show that cigarettes do not cause cancer.

 This doesn't mean you should avoid data.
 Looking at data will always create better understanding than ignoring it, but remember that data is not a cure-all.
 Good science also requires good reasoning and a knowledge of what you are up against.

-In other words, if you think of yourself as a detective, you should think of data as the mysterious blonde who walks into your office: sexy on the surface, murky and treacherous beneath.
+John Tukey, one of the first data scientists, often compared data science to detective work.
+I like this metaphor because detective work is risky business, and so is data science.
+But I would extend the metaphor further: if you think of yourself as a detective, you should think of data as the mysterious blonde who walks into your office: sexy on the surface, murky and treacherous beneath.